MPCStats/docs/docs/getting-started/customization.md

 ---
-sidebar_position: 2
+sidebar_position: 3
 ---

 # Customization

-Developers can modify and extend the boilerplate to create their own privacy-preserving applications by customizing these following components:
+Developers can modify and extend the boilerplate to create their own privacy-preserving applications by customizing these following components.

+- Add new data sources: e.g.

 ## 1. Modify the TLSNotary prover and verifier for new data sources.